CHPGenetics/GMM-Demux/README.md

 Percentages of MSMs are used as key features by GMM-Demux to classify GEM clusters.

 ## Terminology
-* Singlet: Droplet that contains a single cell.
+* **Singlet**: Droplet that contains a single cell.

-* MSM: Multi-Sample Multiplet.
+* **MSM**: Multi-Sample Multiplet.
 A multiplet that contains cells from different samples in sample barcoding.
 MSMs can be identified by GMM-Demux.

-* SSM: Same-Sample Multiplet.
+* **SSM**: Same-Sample Multiplet.
 A multiplet that contains cells from the same sample in sample barcoding.
 SSMs cannot be separated from singlets by sample barcoding.

-* Pure type: a real cell type that exist in the tissue.
+* **Pure type**: a real cell type that exist in the tissue.

-* Phony type: an artificial cell type that is an artifact produced by multiplets.
+* **Phony type**: an artificial cell type that is an artifact produced by multiplets.

-* Mixture type: a cluster of droplets in which there exist a large fraction of phony type droplets.
+* **Mixture type**: a cluster of droplets in which there exist a large fraction of phony type droplets.

 An illustration of above terminology is provided in the figure below: